Interview with Gladys Hatt

 Description

-Gladys Hatt was working in Manchester as a teenager when it was bombed.
+Gladys Hatt was a teenager and working in Manchester when it was bombed.
 She recalls her life was a sequence of work, shelter, work and there was no teenage life for her.
-She worked as a machinist sewing uniforms which was a big change from her original fine needlework she had done before.
-She then went to work sewing parachutes which hurt her hands.
-She was the first Rose Queen in the city for forty nine years.
-As she was preparing for her wedding she collected her items for her bottom drawer but her house was bombed and she lost everything.
+She worked as a machinist sewing uniforms, which was a big change from her original fine needlework she had done previously.
+She then went to work sewing parachutes, which hurt her hands.
+She was the first Rose Queen in the city for 49 years.
+As she was preparing for her wedding, she collected her items for her bottom drawer, but her house was bombed and she lost everything.

 Creator